MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/SetupJava/README.md

 Java source files are marked with a .java extension, while Java executables have a .class extension.
 A Java source file can be compiled into a Java executable by positioning the command line into the folder where the Java source file is located and invoking the Java compiler, "javac _file_name.java".
 A _file_name.class file will then appear in the same folder.

-If "javac" is not a recognised command, environment variables (specifically, System variable Path) have to be modified to include ".../Java/jdk<version_number>/bin" and ".../Java/jdk<version_number>/jre/bin".
+If "javac" is not a recognised command, environment variables (specifically, System variable Path) have to be modified to include ".../Java/jdk<version_number>/bin" and ".../Java/jdk<version_number>/jre/bin" (if it exists).

 ### Java launcher and program execution